Ryanfox123/nc-news-BE/README.md

-# NC-NEWS-BE
+# NC-NEWS-BACKEND

-An express API to...
+An express API to mimic a service such as reddit, a classic article based news backend that can provide articles, comments and users information.

 ## Prerequisites